How Do I...?

 Each available course is a hyperlink to the course description, which will list any prerequisites.
 Note the courses of interest.
 This will be something like TPSYCH 405 or T HLTH 320.

+Find the link to that quarters Time Schedule.
 Using the courses of interest noted in Step One above, locate those by academic program and course prefix (T HLTH, T FILM, etc.) and click to display classes.
 Be aware that some electives may have Enrollment Restrictions, which are noted in the Time Schedule.
 Click any course’s five-digit Schedule Line Number (SLN) for additional information.
 Provided all Enrollment Restrictions are met, note the SLN, which is required for registration.

 STEP THREE Log in to MyUW at: myuw.washington.edu/